nodejs/build/doc/ansible-testing.md

 *Remember to provide your correct port in the `-p` argument.*

-## Edit ~/.ssh/config
+## Edit `~/.ssh/config`

-You will have to create an SSH alias for the hosts you're running the ansible playbook against.
+You will have to create an SSH alias for the hosts you're running the Ansible playbook against.

-In this [github-bot](github-bot/ansible-playbook.yaml) example, that means `github-bot` because the first line in the playbook says `hosts: github-bot`, which normally means our ansible inventory group defined in our [inventory file](ansible-inventory).
+In this [github-bot] example, that means `infra-rackspace-debian8-x64-1` because the playbook declares this hostname as the host it runs on.

-Add the following to your ~/.ssh/config:
+Add the following to your `~/.ssh/config` file:

 ```
-Host github-bot
+Host infra-rackspace-debian8-x64-1
   HostName 127.0.0.1
   Port 2200
   User root